I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 "My Arcade : Bubble Bobble" has slightly smaller screen than "Super Pocket" but it has not the same problem with to small areas to blow a bubble to jump on it without collisions since margins is designed to be larger since it is "Nintendo" version of the game but compared to "Super Pocket" the graphics are a bit worse and the sound is much worse.
 It is possible to both continue after last life and to enter level codes without problem, however scores is reset to 0 by doing so.
 I can also conclude that it is possible to Google level codes including "Super Bubble Bobble" level codes.
 The level codes are identical codes to "NES" edition so I suspect it is "Nintendo" verson of the game bases on this and the graphics, the margins and the sound.
 However this device is also single play game only.
 The device is also exist in an other version where the device looks like a arcade game machine but smaller.

-Later in September 2025 "Bubble Bobble" arcade version will be realised on a cartridge on "Evercade" platform.
+In September 2025 "Bubble Bobble" arcade version was realised on a cartridge on "Evercade" platform.
 The game is one of the games of a cartridge is called "Taito Collection 1" and thus allows multiplay on stationary "Evercade" devices.
 It is realy great since the game if both much more fun and should be played as multiplayer game.
-I will defently buy it as well as "Taito Collection 2" to get "Operation Wolf".
+I bought it as well as "Taito Collection 2" to get "Operation Wolf".

-Later in November 2025 a "Evercade Alpha" bartop machine with "Taito" theme will be realised where "Bubble Bobble" arcade version is one of the internal games.
+In November 2025 a "Evercade Alpha" bartop machine with "Taito" theme was realised where "Bubble Bobble" arcade version is one of the internal games.
 The machine is much more expensive than other stationary "Evercades" and allows multiplay using 2 USB ports where all "Evercade" joypads are compitable.
 The machine has 2 "Evercade" cartridges slots making it possible to play "Evercade" cartridges as well as the build in games.
 It has a buildin screen but it can however not conect to a TV.
+It has WIFI support to upgrade firmwire or to unlock hidden content.

 According to Google, the "Sega Master System" version of "Bubble Bobble" (called "Final Bubble Bobble" in Japan), is a significantly enhanced version compared to the original arcade game and other console ports.
-It has twize as much levels, new items, mechanics and bosses.
+It has twize as much levels, new items, mechanics and bosses so I bought the cartridge.
 I tried a few levels of the "Master System" version on a "Game Gear" using a "Master System" converter.
 It also uses passwords for continues where score is reset by doing so.
 Even the older levels has small changes compared to other versions like monster startpositions swapped at one level and I noticed differens popup items as well as a sightly different music theme.

 I can also add some "Commodore 64" fans made a "Bubble Bobble" inspired game called "Bubble Bobble 2".
 It has a few similar themes but still completly different gameplay and it completly unoffical.